Multiscale Principle of Relevant Information for Hyperspectral Image Classification: Conclusions

 \section{Conclusions}

-This paper proposes multiscale principle of relevant information (MPRI), a multilayer multiscale architecture, for hyperspectral image (HSI) classification.
-Experimental results on three benchmark data sets demonstrate that MPRI is able to learn discriminative representations from 3D spatial-spectral data, with significantly fewer training samples.
+This paper proposes multiscale principle of relevant information (MPRI) for hyperspectral image (HSI) classification.
+MPRI uses PRI - an unsupervised information-theoretic learning principle that aims to perform mode decomposition of a random variable $X$ with a known (and fixed) probability distribution $g$ by a hyperparameter $\beta$ - as the basic building block.
+It integrates multiple such blocks into a multiscale (by using sliding windows of different sizes) and multilayer (by stacking PRI successively) structure to extract spectral-spatial features of HSI data from a coarse-to-fine manner.
+Different from existing deep neural networks, MPRI can be efficiently trained greedy layer-wisely without error backpropagation.
+Empirical evidence indicates $\beta\in[2,4]$ in PRI is able to balance the trade-off between the regularity of extracted representation and its discriminative power to HSI data.
+Comparative studies on three benchmark data sets demonstrate that MPRI is able to learn discriminative representations from $3$D spatial-spectral data, with significantly fewer training samples.
 Moreover, MPRI enjoys an intuitive geometric interpretation, it also prompts the region uniformity and edge preservation of classification maps.
 In the future, we intend to speed up the optimization of PRI.
 In this line of research, the random fourier feature~\cite{rahimi2008random} seems to be a promising avenue.